 DEH provides education, outreach, and programs designed to protect and improve the environment.
 This includes regular inspections and complaint responses related to air quality, water, noise, odor, hazardous waste, lead and other environmental matters.

-Through Animal Care and Control, DEH offers education and services to help ensure healthy people and pets.
+Through Animal Protection, DEH offers education and services to help ensure healthy people and pets.
 This includes pet adoptions, redemption,vaccinations, spay and neuter services, and pet licenses.

-Through the Climate Action Plan, Denver Energy Challenge, and other programs DEH works with others to conserve energy, reduce greenhouse gasses and promote sustainability.
+Through the Climate Action Plan, Denver Energy Challenge, and other programs DEH works with partners to conserve energy, reduce greenhouse gasses and promote sustainability.